tjd1234/cmpt383summer2022/docs/languages/ruby/strings.md

 # Strings

-A Ruby **string** has an arbitrary sequence of bytes, usually representing text.
+A Ruby **string** is a sequence of bytes, usually representing text.
 Ruby strings are *mutable*, i.e. you can modify their characters in-place.

 Strings are different than symbols.
 Symbols are used as identifiers, and we don't usually access the individual characters of a symbol.

-Ruby has a number of ways to represent string literals. ""-quotes and ''-quotes, which are found in other languages, are the most common.
+Ruby has a number of ways to represent string literals. `""`-quotes and `''`-quotes, similar to other languages, are the most common.

 ```ruby
 >> "hello, world!"